authelia/authelia/docs/content/contributing/prologue/documentation-contributions.md

 ---
 title: "Documentation Contributions"
 description: "Information on contributing documentation to the Authelia project."
-lead: "Authelia has great documentation however there are always things that can be added.
+summary: "Authelia has great documentation however there are always things that can be added.
 This section describes the contribution process for the documentation even though it's incredibly easy."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []